 - 1 onion, diced

 - 2 sprigs fresh rosemary, removed from stem

 - 1 lemon (zest first, then juice)

-Heat broth in saucepan until warm, and then keep covered on very low heat.
+Heat broth in saucepan over medium heat until hot, and then keep warm on low heat.

 Meanwhile, heat olive oil in a large pan or wok over medium-high heat.
 When the oil begins to ripple, add the diced onion and sauté 2-3 minutes until the onions soften.

 Lower heat to medium.
 Add garlic to the pan, and sauté 1 minute.

 Add rice and stir 1-2 minutes.
 Add the rosemary and stir.

 Lower the heat to medium-low.
 Add white wine and simmer, stirring constantly, until wine is completely absorbed (4-5 minutes).